 Students learn that disabilities can be overcome with adaptations.
 We're all the same in one basic way: We all want other people to understand us.
 Students learn about needs of students in their school or community and take a step toward removing barriers.
 They use the persuasive power of communication to raise awareness of ways to understand and show respect for people with disabilities through a service project.

 - explore definitions of disability and learn more about the accepted terminology.

 - gain a deeper level of compassion for and acceptance of individuals with disabilities.

-- take action to remove a barrier at their school or in the community.
+- take action to raise awareness or remove a barrier at their school or in the community.

 Have students journal on the following prompts:

 - One thing I can do to make a difference in one person’s life…

 Follow-up: Discuss how our differences make our community strong.